 Why do my fingerprints have to be collected again?

 We need updated fingerprints as part of your routine background check at least every five years.
 There are several reasons:

 - Your old fingerprints may no longer be accurate (for example, people sometimes get burns or scars that affect their fingerprints)

 - The State Police Fingerprint Identification System needs to be able to compare new and old prints so it can use the best print for each finger — that’s the only way to produce the most accurate overall set

 - Up-to-date fingerprints help us prevent fraud and make sure your personal data is matched to the right prints and not someone else’s (even if you share the same name and birth date)

 Where does my background check fee go?

-The fees received by OEC are split between the FBI ($13.25 or $11.25) and Department of Emergency Services and Public Protection ($75).
+Fingerprint processing fees are split between the FBI ($13.25 or $11.25) and Department of Emergency Services and Public Protection ($75).
 The DESPP portion is deposited into the State General Fund.

 Can new staff start work while they wait for background check results?

 Effective October 1, 2021, each prospective employee being newly hired in a licensed child care center or group child care home must have clearance of the criminal portion of their background check confirmed by OEC before they may begin work in a position involving the care of or access to children.